albertjuhe/annotator_nodejs_store/README.md

 - get annotations in pdf format: app.get('/annotation/:username/:code.pdf', function(req, res)

-When a user is displaying a document for example: http://localhost:3000/annotation/testuser2/demo.html nodejs are executing (get), search in the anotacions table, all the annotations belonging to testuser2 with code equal to demo.
+When a user is displaying a document for example: http://localhost:3000/annotation/testuser2/demo.html nodejs are executing (get), the aplication search in the anotations table, all the annotations belonging to testuser2 with code equal to demo.

 ##Plugins